codurance/site/_posts/2016-08-24-the-java-synchronisers.md

 ### <a name="sync-methods"></a> Synchronized methods

 When a thread invokes a [synchronized method](https://docs.oracle.com/javase/tutorial/essential/concurrency/syncmeth.html), it acquires the **intrinsic lock** for that method's object and releases it when the methods returns.
 The lock is released even if the method returns due to an uncaught exception.
-If done in a static method, the thread acquires the lock for the `class` object associated with the class.
+If done in a static method, the thread acquires the lock for the class object associated with the class.

 ### <a name="sync-statements"></a> Synchronized statements

 Provides a more fine-grained synchronization mechanism.
 [Synchronized statements](https://docs.oracle.com/javase/tutorial/essential/concurrency/locksync.html) must specify the object that provides the intrinsic lock.
 Synchronizing over separated lock objects can provide fields synchronization, without forcing synchronization between methods calls.

 ### <a name="guarded-blocks"></a> Guarded Blocks

 As mentioned earlier, [guarded blocks](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html) provide support for thread coordination.
 Guarded blocks are part of every Java object, and can be constructed using the `wait`, `notify` and `notifyAll` methods.

-The **wait** method suspend the current thread.
-When a thread invokes `wait`, it must own the object's intrinsic lock, that is why calls to `wait` are usually wrapped in a synchronized method or statement.
-The invocation of the `wait` method suspends the thread execution and releases the lock.
+> The `wait` method suspend the current thread.
+When a thread invokes wait, it must own the object's intrinsic lock, that is why calls to wait are usually wrapped in a synchronized method or statement.
+The invocation of the wait method suspends the thread execution and releases the lock.

-At some point, another thread will acquire the object's intrinsic lock and invoke `notifyAll` to inform all threads waiting that something important has happened.
-After the second thread has released the lock, the waiting threads will reacquire the lock and resume execution by returning from the `wait` invocation.
+> At some point, another thread will acquire the object's intrinsic lock and invoke `notifyAll` to inform all threads waiting that something important has happened.
+After the second thread has released the lock, the waiting threads will reacquire the lock and resume execution by returning from the wait invocation.

-**Notify** wakes up a single thread.
+> `Notify` wakes up a single thread.
 The concrete thread that is woken up can not be specified, therefore, it is useful only if we do not care which thread is woken up.

 ## The Java Synchronizers